Original Norton DOHC Cambox(s) Stripdown - Part 2: July 2019

 This picture shows the underside of DOHC cambox shell, with the exhaust camshaft pusher bearing visible and still in place in the housing.
-Clearly the previous owner had tried to remove it - but this is a difficult bearing to remove without special tools, as it sits flush with the shell and the only means of purchase are small blind holes in the bearing around its circumference, about 4mm in depth.
-As can be seen in this photo - it looks like the previous owner did not have a 'specialist' tool and had used a punch - as many would, and it had not budged - instead chewing some of the holes.
+Clearly the previous owner had tried to remove it - but this is a difficult bearing to remove without special tools - it sitting flush with the shell and the only means of purchase are small blind holes in the bearing around its circumference, about 4mm in depth.
+As can be seen in this photo - it looks like the previous owners 'specialist' tool had been a punch (ahem!)- as many would, and it had not budged - instead chewing some of the holes.

 Luckily, this bearing was a '6 hole' type and some of the remaining holes were still in reasonable unmolested condition.
 In the small box of bits that came with this cambox when I purchased it, was another old bearing - which I assume was the inlet side bearing that had been successfully removed.
 Interestingly - this bearing has just 3 holes, but although they were a bit chewed - it seemed to have come out ok

 As a useful comparison, this is the pusher bearing housing on Inlet side, where the bearing had already been removed by the previous owner.

 As can be seen, there is a machined recess first, which the lip of the bearing sits in and will be fully flush when screwed home.
 Then beneath the recess is a deep threaded area - which the phosphor bronze bearing is screwed into.

 The Issue of Removing and Replacing Old Pusher Bearings